Automattic/wp-calypso/docs/code-reviews.md

 The Code Review Mindset
 -----------------------

 Code reviews can be uncomfortable for both the author of the changes and also the reviewer.
-To make the process less painful, both the author and reviewer need to maintain a positive mindet.
+To make the process less painful, both the author and reviewer need to maintain a positive mindset.
 We're all working together to try to make Calypso and the WordPress user experience awesome.